Jose-MPM/Notes/ReadAgain/Advices.md

 * 2pac:

-> Resist the temptation of the beast, or u will slip, lost control and fall asleep(sleeping or not awake) forever.
+> Resist the temptation of the beast, or u will slip(deslizaras), lost control and fall asleep(sleeping or not awake) forever.

 * Notorious: